erickkkkk-23/TeamFNB420ShoutoutBot-Discord/README.md

 		<td></td>
 	</tr>
 </table>

-*Note: The project folder currently includes a limited number of platform files.
-This will be reduced from six to zero in future releases.*

 Availability for other Discord servers is coming soon via a **guild subscription**.
 Subscriptions will be considered donations (monthly or annual) and will directly support our mission.
 FNBUBBLES420 Organization is a registered 501(c)(3) nonprofit.
 Verify us [IRS.GOV](https://apps.irs.gov/app/eos/)